codatio/codat-docs/blog/230731-deprecation-qbd-certificate-update.md

 ## End user action required

 There are several possible scenarios to consider, depending on the workflow of the end user of the Connector.
-All actions must be taken by **July 31st, 2023**.
+All actions must be taken on **July 31st, 2023** after Codat has released the new version of the connector.

 ### New users